LANXDEV/tsio/README.md

 * **Vinícius Calasans** - [vcalasans](https://github.com/vcalasans)

+## Acknowledgements

+Time Series I/O has been developed at [Lanx Capital Investimentos](https://www.lanxcapital.com/) since 2016.

 ## License

-This project is licensed under the GNU GPL v3.
-See [License](LICENSE) for details.
+This project is licensed under the GNU LGPL v3.
+See [Copying](COPYING) and [Copying.Lesser](COPYING.LESSER) for details.